Teaching Phonics at Home: Singapore Parents' Step-by-Step Guide

 Group 5: y, x, q

-Once your child knows single-letter sounds, they learn letter combinations that make new sounds:
+Once single letters are solid, kids learn letter combinations that make new sounds:

 - Consonant digraphs: sh, ch, th (voiced and unvoiced), ng, nk